Michael L. Galyean, Ph.D.,

 The term “residence” as a degree requirement should not be confused with “residence” in the state of Texas for tuition purposes.
 “Residence credit” used here means credit for work done while enrolled in and attending classes taught under a Texas Tech course number, including distance education courses and those taught at locations other than the Lubbock campus.

 Graduation Under a Particular Catalog.
-All degree requirements for undergraduate students must be met according to a single Texas Tech University catalog.
-This will be the catalog in effect when the student first enrolls in the university, with the following permissions for exception requests:
+All degree requirements for undergraduate students must be met according to a single active Texas Tech University catalog.
+Upon first enrollment, the student will be assigned the catalog in effect, with the following permissions for exception requests:

 In no case may a student complete the requirements set forth in a catalog more than seven years old.
-When necessary, a catalog issued later than the student’s first registration at Texas Tech University may be selected by the academic dean in conference with the student.
-In reviewing catalog change requests, priority will be given to the course of action that most benefits the student, as determined by the student, the student’s advisor, and the student’s academic dean.
+When necessary, a catalog issued later than the student’s first registration at Texas Tech University may be selected by the associate academic dean (or designee) in conference with the student.
+In reviewing catalog change requests, priority will be given to the course of action that most benefits the student, as determined by the student, the student’s academic advisor, and the student’s associate academic dean.

 DegreeWorks Audit.
 DegreeWorks is the official degree auditing system of the university.
 DegreeWorks alone does not guarantee graduation but is used in conjunction with academic advising to determine graduation eligibility and degree completion status.
 At the time of graduation, the completed DegreeWorks audit is saved as the official document showing that all graduation requirements have been met.

 Filing a Degree Plan.
-In 2011 the Texas Legislature passed HB 3025 requiring all students enrolled in a bachelor’s degree program at a state university to file a degree plan before the end of the second regular semester after the student has earned a cumulative total of 45 or more semester credit hours.
-The 45 hours includes all transfer courses, international baccalaureate courses, dual credit courses, and any other course for which Texas Tech University has awarded college course credit.
+In 2019 the Texas Legislature passed SB 25 requiring all students enrolled in a bachelor’s degree program at a state university to file a degree plan after the 12th class day but before the end of the semester or term immediately following the semester or term in which the student earned a cumulative total of 30 or more semester credit hours for successfully completed coursework.
+The 30 hours includes all transfer courses, international baccalaureate courses, dual credit courses, and any other course for which Texas Tech University has awarded college course credit, including credit awarded by examination.
+A student who enrolls for the first time at Texas Tech University with 30 or more semester credit hours already completed shall file a degree plan after the 12th class day but before the end of the initial semester or term of enrollment.
 In the event of a change in major, students should submit a new degree plan as soon as the program change is complete.